The Best Northern Lights Viewing In Alaska

 • Fairbanks – located in Alaska’s interior, Fairbanks is easily accessible by an international airport and is directly under the Auroral Oval.
 The Fairbanks tourism board estimates that if you spend at least 3 nights in the city during Aurora Season, you have a 90 percent chance of seeing the Northern Lights!
 Some of the most popular places in and around Fairbanks for Aurora Sightings include Murphy Dome, Haystack Mountain, the Chena Lakes Recreation Area, and Wickershame Dome.
 It’s also a great place to sign up for a guided tour and explore the Northern Lights from a dog sled, on skis, from a fishing hole, or during a winter camping adventure!

 • Coldfoot – if you travel even further north, you’ll come to this historic gold-mining settlement that is now a rest stop on the Dalton Highway.
-Coldfoot isn’t much on amenities – the so-called city has an airstrip, post office, trooper outpost, gas station, and diner – but it’s a perfect spot to see the Northern Lights.
+Coldfoot doesn’t have many amenities – the so-called city has an airstrip, post office, trooper outpost, gas station, and diner – but it’s a perfect spot to see the Northern Lights.
 Visitors can make the long drive to Coldfoot themselves or hop a bush plane from Fairbanks to check in at Coldfoot Camp.
 From there, you can wait for the ribbons of light to dance across the night sky.

 • Talkeetna – this quirky town is located halfway between Anchorage and Denali State Park, and is the inspiration behind the 90s TV show “Northern Exposure.”
 Book a room at the Talkeetna Roadhouse and sign up for a photography expedition with a local tour guide so that you can capture a souvenir of your experience in the Far North.